Guide to waterfowl ammo

 It depends on how you hunt.

-That depends on your load, your pattern, and your discipline.
+This depends on your load, your pattern, and your discipline.
+Patterning your shotgun is the only way to determine effective range.

 Confidence in the Field